tiny-dancer/notes/delivering-value.md

 ##### Everything as Code

 This is the practice of configuring services in automatable code rather than manual click through visual experiences.
-Everything as Code is the key enabler for adopting a highly mature delivery framework in a short amount of time.  foundation for enabling "solve problem one time, benefit N times" and
+Everything as Code is the key ingredient enabling teams to adopt a highly mature delivery framework in a short amount of time.
+Everything as Code leads to the benefit of "solving a problem one time while benefiting N times" a

 ##### Methodologies